-- giving access to a number of place attributes
+- giving access to a number of place attributes, and

-- adding photos, tips, and reviews posted on Foursquare by customers.
+- retrieving photos, tips, and reviews posted on Foursquare by customers.

-Places Database – providing recognition of 105 million global places categorized and graded with the innovative ten-point rating scale and popularity scores.
+Places Database provides recognition of 105 million global places categorized and graded with the innovative ten-point rating scale and popularity scores.
 It’s done via Snap-to-Place technology that connects a physical location with meaningful venues.